mgnatiuk/altium-large-file-sorting/README.md

 ### LineComparer.cs
 - **Purpose**: Contains the logic for comparing lines and sorting them.
 This class implements the custom comparison logic required for sorting the lines based on specified criteria.

-### Properties/AssemblyInfo.cs
-- **Purpose**: Contains assembly metadata, such as version information and other attributes related to the assembly.

 ## Projects